web3-authn/tatchi/docs/chain-intents.md

 - Pick chainsig.js vs. viem-only and scaffold TS modules.
 - Wire NEAR MPC call using existing passkey signing flow.
 - Add the confirmation node and relay adapter; then iterate with real RPC once mocks pass.

+## Progress Summary

+**What Worked**
+- Browser compatibility for chainsig.js by adding Node polyfills and aliases in docs and example apps:
+  - `examples/tatchi-docs/src/.vitepress/config.ts`
+  - `examples/tatchi-docs/vite.config.ts`
+  - `examples/tatchi-docs/src/main.tsx` (global `process`/`Buffer` shims)
+- EVM flow end-to-end (client):
+  - Prepared unsigned EIP‑1559 tx and signing hash (viem or chainsig.js adapter when possible).
+  - Called NEAR MPC contract with the correct schema (`request.payload_v2`) and payload hex without `0x`.
+  - Decoded MPC signature formats (65‑byte RSV, JSON r/s/v or yParity, or concatenated hex) and finalized via viem.
+- RPC reliability improved by switching demo default to Base Sepolia and adding a responsive RPC chooser with manual override.
+- Demo UX improvements in `examples/tatchi-docs/src/components/DemoChainsigs.tsx`:
+  - “Derive Address + Faucet” helper to compute the MPC EVM address up front and show faucet links per chain.
+  - Clear logging of the derived EVM address that needs funding.
+  - Fallback path when estimateGas fails for unfunded accounts: prepare minimal tx with viem so signing can be validated even if broadcast is not possible yet.

+**What Didn’t (or Caveats)**
+- RPC wait on FINAL can return generic “Server error” on some public nodes; switching to `EXECUTED_OPTIMISTIC` improves reliability but may require a follow‑up fetch for `SuccessValue` when not present in the immediate outcome.
+- Broadcasting will fail if the derived EVM address is unfunded.
+The demo now surfaces faucet links, but funding remains a prerequisite for non‑zero value transfers.
+- chainsig.js address derivation requires the adapter contract wrapper; to avoid heavy imports, we still rely on the library but keep Node polyfill surface minimal and prebundled.

+**Contract Payload Shape and Encoding — Confirmed**
+- Contract: `sign` expects (for EVM) the newer payload envelope on your deployment:
+  - `args: { request: { payload_v2: { Ecdsa: <hex-without-0x> }, path, domain_id: 0 } }`
+- Gas/deposit defaults that work across nodes match chainsig.js:
+  - `gas ≈ 300_000_000_000_000` (300 Tgas), `deposit = 1` (yocto NEAR)
+- Hex payload must not include the `0x` prefix; passing `0x...` caused “Failed to deserialize input from JSON”.

+**Files Touched (Key)**
+- `examples/tatchi-docs/src/components/DemoChainsigs.tsx` — end‑to‑end demo flow, schema fixes, fallback, and faucet helper.
+- `examples/tatchi-docs/src/.vitepress/config.ts`, `examples/tatchi-docs/vite.config.ts` — polyfills and Vite aliases for browser build.
+- `examples/tatchi-docs/src/main.tsx` — global shims for `process`/`Buffer` prior to app boot.

+**Open Items / Next Actions**
+- Add follow‑up outcome retrieval when using `EXECUTED_OPTIMISTIC` to reliably fetch `SuccessValue` by `transactionId` and proceed to finalize even if the immediate outcome omits it.
+- Gate broadcast in the demo until a minimal balance is detected on the derived address; add a small balance check (viem) and CTA to faucet links.
+- Extract the demo logic into SDK helpers (viem‑only path) to reduce reliance on chainsig.js at runtime while keeping chainsig.js for parity tests/fixtures.
+- Add unit tests for:
+  - Payload normalization (hex without `0x`).
+  - RSV decoding variants and viem finalization.
+  - Outcome parsing with immediate vs. deferred `SuccessValue`.
+- Align hashing/finalization test vectors with `omni-transaction-rs` to guarantee cross‑impl determinism; optionally wire a small WASM test helper for conformance (test‑only).